mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/release-notes/index.md

 - CLI: If available, use host CA bundle when running `konvoy` on Linux.
 Set `KONVOY_DISABLE_HOST_CA=true` to go back to previous behavior of using the CA in the `konvoy` container.
 - CLI: Allow installing with Containerd version `v1.3.7` or greater, in addition to the existing versions.
 (COPS-6315)
 - CLI: If present, automatically copy `extras/cloud-provider/cloud.conf` file to the remote machines and use the user provided configuration where needed in the Kubernetes cluster.
+- CLI: Pull the cluster state from remote if available before running `konvoy` commands, removing the need to run `konvoy pull` in most cases.
-- CLI: Collect the logs of previous restarted pods when running `konvoy diagnose`.
+- Diagnose: Collect the logs of previous restarted pods when running `konvoy diagnose`.
 - Diagnose: Collect helm3 releases in addition to helm2 releases.

 #### Bug fixes